BlockchainCommons/Gordian/Envelope/Use-Cases/Healthcare.md

 * **Use Case:** Nadia wants to Support the Public Health of COVID Contact Tracing without Revealing Her Location.
 * **Privacy Benefits:** Nadia's location is never revealed.
 * **Openness Benefits:** A large, discrete public-health system is able to share in data.

+Contact tracing became critically important during the height of the COVID-19 pandemic.
+Some of this was analog, such as recordings of names and phone numbers at restaurants, so that everyone could be contacted if a COVID case was discovered.
+More automated, digital tracing occurred through use the mobile phones and GPS records.

+The problem, a recurring one throughout the pandemic, is that there was no consideration for privacy.
+Hashed elision of data provide one way to create that privacy ...

 [Nadia's redacted location is uploaded; a private key can let her update it with a flag if she has COVID; a one-time contact lets her know if someone else does.]